RECORD: Darwin, C. R. 12.1835. 'Coral Islands' essay. CUL-DAR41.1-12. Edited by John van Wyhe (Darwin Online, http://darwin-online.org.uk/)

 (a) I may even add the peninsula of California & the shores of North America.—

-(b) Mem. the Friendly a field of modern disturbance. & therefore the exception of Value.—
+(New) (b) Mem. the Friendly a field of modern disturbance. & therefore the exception of Value.—

 1835 Coral Islands (3

-as described by Kotzebue. the Sandwich & Galapagos groups & several other smaller ones.— It would be a curious point to ascertain, whether Coral grows abundantly on the shores of any of these Islands, although not forming a reef; or whether as at the Galapagos, it may be considered as absent.— This one fact would alone throw much light on the theoretical structure of all the Coral formations.— We know that in some parts of the World where Corall is abundant, as in the West Indies true Lagoon Islands do not occur.
-II.
-High Islands encircled by a reef, as a picture is by a frame.— the singularity of this phenomenon, the beauty & utility of its (a) effect has scarcely been enough insisted upon by Voyagers.(a)— Forster gives an example in Tahiti, & all the true Society Islands, the higher ones of the Friendly & New Caledonia.— III The low half drowned Islands, composed entirely of Coral
+as described by Kotzebue,* the Sandwich & Galapagos groups & several other smaller ones.— It would be a curious point to ascertain, whether coral grows abundantly on the shores of any of these islands, although not forming a reef; or whether as at the Galapagos, it may be considered as absent.— This one fact would alone throw much light on the theoretical structure of all the coral formations.— We know that in some parts of the world where corall is abundant, as in the West Indies true Lagoon Islands* do not occur.

 [3a]

-(a) It must be borne in mind, that the line of breakers sweeps round, at a considerable distance from the foot of the mountains.— The interval is occupied by the smooth water of the lagoon & the low alluvial land. which has encroached on parts of its former bed.—
+(a) It must be borne in mind, that the line of breakers sweeps round, at a considerable distance from the foot of the mountains.— The interval is occupied by the smooth water of the lagoon & the low alluvial land which has encroached on parts of its former bed.—

-1835 Coral Islands 4
+1835 Coral Islands (4

-& including a lagoon.— IV.
-Capt Beechey has described another class, such as Elizabeth.
-Savage * Wateo Island, (a) which are composed of Coral rock, are of moderate height, & probably before their elevation existed as Low or Lagoon Islands.— Capt.
-Beechey remarks on the rarity of this class.— I suspect however on a more accurate knowledge. several more will be added to this list.
-I may perhaps instance Turtle Isd. of Cook. which Forster brings forward as the best example of subterranean elevation in the Pacifick.— With respect to this classification, it appears to me that the distinction between the II & III division, or the high islands with reefs & the Lagoon ones, is artificial.— I believe the reefs and strips of land, which compose the circular Low Islands. are of the very same structure & origin with those reefs which encircle, as with a belt so many of the lofty ones.— Viewing the Ei Meo
+IV.
+Capt Beechey* has described another class, such as Elizabeth, Savage * Wateo Island, (a) which flat islands are composed of corall rock, appear to are of moderate height, & probably before their elevation existed as low or lagoon islands.— Capt.
+Beechey remarks on the rarity of this class.— I suspect however on a more accurate knowledge, several more will be added to this list.
+I may perhaps instance Turtle Isd. of Cook, which Forster* brings forward as the best example of subterranean elevation in the Pacifick.— With respect to this classification, it appears to me that the distinction between the II & III division, or the high islands with reefs & the lagoon ones ones, although is artificial.— I believe the reefs and strips of land, which form compose the circular Low Islands are the of the very same structure & origin with those reefs which encircle, as with a belt so many of the lofty ones.— Viewing the Eimeo*

 (a) & Perhaps Malden of Ld.
 Byron*

-1835 Coral Isl.ds 5
+1835 Coral Islds (5

 from the heights of Tahiti I was forcibly struck with this opinion.— The mountains abruptly rise out of a glassy lake, which is separated on all sides, by a narrow defined line of breakers, from the open sea.— Remove the central group of mountains, & there remains a Lagoon Isd.
-I ground this opinion from the following facts.— There is a general similarity in the two cases in the form & size of the reefs; their structure appears identical, we have scarcely fathomable water in each case, at a short distance on the outer margin; within is a shallow basin more or less filled up by knolls of growing Corall or converted into dry land.— In the Lagoon Islds. there are some, which do not deserve this title, for they consist solely of a circular reef, of which scarcely a point projects above the water;(a) whilst others have a more or less complete, but narrow ring of dry land.— In the same
+I ground this opinion from the following facts.— There is a general similarity in the two cases in the form & size of the reefs; in the two cases, their structure appears identical, we have deep scarcely fathomable water in each case, at a short distance on the outer margin; within is a shallow basin more or less filled up by knolls of growing corall or converted into dry land.—

-(a) Such as the Isd. near Turtle I.
+[in margin:] a Such as the Isd. near Turtle I.

 1835 Coral Isd.
 (6